apache/opendal/bindings/README.md

 Please refer to the bindings listed above or which are already released for more details.

-## Testing

-We are maintaining a test suite for all bindings.
-Please refer to [TESTING.md](TESTING.md) for the testing guidelines.

 ## Contributing

 We welcome contributions to OpenDAL.
 Please refer to [CONTRIBUTING.md](../../CONTRIBUTING.md) for the contributing guidelines.